Tuminha/Projects-Python-CS50-Harvard-University/README.md

 5. [Little Professor](problem%20set%204/little_professor/) - Simulate the "Little Professor" toy, generating math problems for the user to solve
 6. [Bitcoin Price Index](problem%20set%204/bitcoin_price_index/) - Calculate the cost of Bitcoin based on real-time price data

+### Problem Set 5: Unit Tests

+1. [Testing my twttr](problem%20set%205/testing_my_twttr/) - Test a function that removes vowels from text using pytest
+2. [Back to the Bank](problem%20set%205/back_to_the_bank/) - Test a function that evaluates bank greetings using pytest

 (More projects will be added as I progress through the course)

 ## 🛠️ How to Use This Repository